Doctoral Program in

-The different participating universities will count the time dedicated to the supervision and tutoring of theses as teaching activity.
-Although each university has its own regulations, the supervision of doctoral theses and tutoring tasks will be encouraged and valued in all of them.
+The various participating universities will count the time spent supervising and advising theses as teaching activity.
+Although each university has its own regulations, all of them will encourage and value the supervision of doctoral theses and advising.

-It should be noted that, as a general rule and regardless of whether or not the thesis has international mention, both in the previous reports and in the thesis court there is the presence of international experts of recognized prestige (at least two foreign experts in total).
+It should be noted that, as a general rule and regardless of whether the thesis has an international mention or not, both the preliminary reports and the thesis committee include the presence of internationally recognized experts (at least two foreign experts in total).

 Provision of stays in other centres, co-supervisions and European mentions:

-Through previous experience in the Doctoral Programme, it is known that most PhD students, especially those who have enjoyed a research/training grant, have carried out one or more stays during the completion of their doctoral thesis.
-Of the theses defended in the Doctoral Programme in recent years, a significant part has been directed under a co-supervision regime and has also obtained the European mention.
+Based on prior experience in the Doctoral Program, it is known that most doctoral students, especially those who have received a research/training grant, have completed one or more internships while completing their doctoral thesis.
+Of the theses defended in the Doctoral Program in recent years, a significant proportion have been co-supervised and have also obtained the European Distinction.

 In subsequent years, it is estimated that all PhD students in the Programme will undertake stays at other universities or centres (in fact this is one of the training activities included in the Programme) and that, as we have just pointed out in the previous section, 60 % of the theses will be eligible for the international mention.